Thomas-Hoang-04/IT4785_StudentMan/README.md

 # IT4785 - Developing Mobile Applications

-This repository contains demo for a student management app
+This repository contains demo for a student management app (with Room integration)

 ## UI Layout Result:
 ![Layout Demo](result/Startup.jpg)